sahilrajput03/mongo-quick/Readme.md

 **Quick tip 2:** Run below command to add db's address to .env file

-`echo MONGO_DB_URI=mongodb://localhost/testdb >> .env` You can specify any your own atlas or mongodb server running on somewhere else.
+`echo MONGO_DB_URI=mongodb://localhost/testdb >> .env` You can specify any your own atlas or mongo database server (mongoDB) running on somewhere else.

 ## New release with no breaking changes plus typescript support now 😉